Puzzle Link

-Puzzle Link (Japanese: 連結パズル つなげてポンッ！ Hepburn: Renketsu Puzzle Tsunagete Pon!) is an Arcade-style puzzle video game for the Neo-Geo Pocket and Neo-Geo Pocket Color.
-It was developed by TUG and published by SNK.
-It was first released as a black-and-white Japanese exclusive for the Neo-Geo Pocket in 1998, and then later as a colorful worldwide launch title for the Neo-Geo Pocket Color in March 1999.
-It was followed by a sequel, Puzzle Link 2, which first released in Japan in November 1999.
+Puzzle Link (Japanese: 連結パズル つなげてポンッ！ Hepburn: Renketsu Puzzle Tsunagete Pon!) is a puzzle video game for the Neo Geo Pocket and Neo Geo Pocket Color.
+It was developed by Yumekobo and published by SNK.
+It was first released as a black-and-white Japanese exclusive for the Neo Geo Pocket in 1998, and then later as a worldwide launch title for the Neo Geo Pocket Color in March 1999.
+A sequel, Puzzle Link 2, was released in Japan in November 1999.

 Gameplay

 Puzzle Link is a tile-matching game in which the player must clear away blocks which occupy some of a 9x10 block grid.
 The player clears these blocks by linking together two or more discrete sections of each block type.
 This linking is accomplished by firing one-block-width units of pipe from a player-controlled launcher at the bottom of the screen, which the player can only move left or right.

 The pipes have as many varieties as the number of block types in a given level, and the type of pipe being fired is determined by the first block hit by the first fired unit of a new pipe.
 An existing pipe can be canceled.